amolsood/notes/AWS/SAA-C02/EC2/Highlights.md

   - Convertible RIs - Upto 54% discount on on-demand
   - Scheduled RIs - Capacity reservation (high/low) in specific time window.
 For predictable recurring schedule that only requires a fraction of a day, week, month etc
   - Operate at Regional Level (**Region Specific**)
+  - Reserved Instances that applied to **terminated instances are still billed** until the end of their term according to their payment option.
 - Spot
   - Moves like share price, once the capacity is available for desired price, the spot instance is available, once the price moves away, spot instance is terminated
   - Used for applications which have flexible start and end times (not web servers)